-In this study, the printing budget put in place by a small Midwestern liberal arts college is examined.
-Through 2007, students were allowed unlimited printing from campus computers.
+In our study, we look at the printing budget put in place by a small Midwestern liberal arts college.
+Through 2007 students were allowed unlimited printing from campus computers.
 Beginning in the fall of 2008, students were charged 4 cents per page printed from a campus computer.
 Students were also given a printing allowance provided by the school of 14 dollars, the equivalent of 350 pages.
-For any printing over 350 pages, the student would be charged 4 cents per page.
-Through a survey e-mailed to students, the changes and behaviors of student printing and budgeting were examined.
+Any printing over 350 pages the student would be charged 4 cents per page.
+Through a survey we evaluate the changes and behaviors of student printing and budgeting.
 The printing system changed for the classes of 2010 and 2011 from unlimited printing to having a budget.
-For the other two classes surveyed, the class of 2012 and 2013, the budget was always in effect while attending the college.
-How the printing budget affected these classes differently as well as the implications of a printing budget, particularly against other spending habits, was examined.
+For the other two classes surveyed, the class of 2012 and 2013, the budget was always in affect while attending the college.
+We assess how the printing budget affects these classes differently and determine the implications of a printing budget, particularly against other spending habits.